 Potential new housing project discussed in Marion

-MARION — Four years after Lockheed Martin closed its operations in Marion, a developer has proposed a housing project on the site of the facility, located at 7 Barnabas Road.
+MARION — Four years after Lockheed Martin closed its operations in Marion, the developer that owns the property has proposed a housing project on the site of the facility, located at 7 Barnabas Road.

-Sippican Holdings attended a presubmission conference with the Planning Board on Monday, April 7 to discuss plans to potentially convert the structure the town rents as a Town Hall Annex into apartment units.
+Sippican Holdings attended a presubmission conference with the Planning Board on Monday, April 7 to discuss plans to potentially convert the existing structures on the property into apartments.

-The Zoning Board of Appeals granted the developer a variance allowing for the building of residential units in an industrially-zoned area.
+The Zoning Board of Appeals granted the developer a variance June 12, 2025 allowing for the building of no more than 50 residential units in an industrially-zoned area.

 Planning Board member Ryan Burke said he and fellow board members believe this zoning must be approved by Town Meeting before the developer can build.